HannesTaljaard/hannes-personal-website/src/content/performances/2023/confusion.md

 performanceDate: 2023-11-17
 location: 'Mdw | Staircase in the Foyer, Anton-von-Webern-Platz 1, Vienna'
 ---
-A movement improvisation (to the last part of the composition) performed by Elena Perkhofer, Hannes Taljaard, Hongshan Bi, Tina Zierhofer, YueJia Zhu and Xaver Duntze, part of the Festwoche Musikpädagogik
+I developed and directed a movement improvisation to the last part of the composition.
+It was performed by Elena Perkhofer, Hannes Taljaard, Hongshan Bi, Tina Zierhofer, YueJia Zhu and Xaver Duntze, part of the Festwoche Musikpädagogik.